-On April 27, Cameco will be holding a virtual community information session giving an overview of our operations at the Blind River Refinery using Microsoft Teams.
+On April 27, Cameco held a virtual community information session to give an overview of our operations at the Blind River Refinery.

-Join Dale Clark, vice president of Cameco’s Fuel Services Division, Terry Davis, general manager of the Blind River Refinery and Laurie Cassidy, superintendent of compliance and licensing to learn more about our operations, how we protect people and the environment and more about the licence renewal process.
+Dale Clark, vice president of Cameco’s Fuel Services Division, Terry Davis, general manager of the Blind River Refinery and Laurie Cassidy, superintendent of compliance and licensing discussed our operations, how we protect people and the environment and more about the licence renewal process.

 On September 30, 2020 Cameco’s Blind River Refinery applied to Canada’s nuclear regulator, the Canadian Nuclear Safety Commission to renew its Class 1B Fuel Facility Operating Licence for a period of 10 years.

-This information session will provide the public with details on our operations and provide a forum for the public to ask questions.
+This information session was held to provide the public with details on our operations and provide a forum for the public to ask questions.